jessewaweru/EcommerceAnalysis2024/README.md

 # Introduction
-The dataet I used is the Superstore data I gathered from Kaggle that was published by [Ahmed Ali](https://www.kaggle.com/datasets/ahmedaliraja/e-commerece-sales-data-2023-24) over two years ago.
+The dataset I used is the Superstore data I gathered from Kaggle that was published by [Ahmed Ali](https://www.kaggle.com/datasets/ahmedaliraja/e-commerece-sales-data-2023-24) over two years ago.
 It has 3 CSV files containing product details customer details and e-commerce sales data
 # Background
-I wanted to have a better understanidng of the e-commerce performance of a company and I saw the dataset and found it intriguing.
-It showcases different metrics associated with an e-commerce company, from user interactions to the use of subscriptions and promo codes as part of its operations strategy.
+I was intrigued by the dataset, which offered valuable insights into the e-commerce performance of a company.
+It encompasses various metrics, including user interactions and the utilization of subscriptions and promo codes within its operational strategy.
 # Tools I used

 The tools I used to generate my insights for the project include the following: